boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ## Bandwidth Requirements

-   This section describes the information conveyed by the 5G NSO to the transport controller with respect to slice bandwidth requirements.
+   This section describes the information conveyed by the 5G NSO to the RFCXXXX NSC with respect to slice bandwidth requirements.

    {{figure-multi-DC}} shows three DCs that contain instances of network functions.
 Also shown are PEs that have links to the DCs.
 The PEs